PranaRehab

 The Patient: The Person of Healing

 Recognizing the patient not merely as a subject of treatment but as an active participant in their own journey toward wholeness.
+Committing to wholesome daily routines - eating and drinking, exercise and sleep.

 Session 4